nunchuk-io/tap-protocol/README.md

     // slot address to deposit
     std::string address = resp.address;
 } else {
-    // Current slot is sealed we can deposit to this address std::string address = slot.address;
+    // Current slot is sealed so we can deposit to this address std::string address = slot.address;

     // Unseal & sweep the func